 • 2015 inductee - South Carolina Letterman's Association Hall of Fame

 • 2015 recipient of the NSCAA's Bill Jeffrey Award for outstanding service or achievement in collegiate soccer

 • 1998 Independent Coach of the Year

-• Four conferences titles in 13 seasons competing under a conference affiliation
+• Four conference titles in 15 seasons competing under conference affiliation

 • One of two collegiate programs (UCLA) to have had a player on each of the last four United States World Cup teams dating back to 2002*